brianglass/anastasis/files/wednesday_matins3.md

 Ode 1.
 Tone 4.
 Irmos.

-Through the Red Sea’s deep the Israel of old marched dry shod, and by MosesÂ’ hands, outstretched in the form of a cross, routed the power of Amalek in the wilderness.
+Through the Red Sea’s deep the Israel of old marched dry shod, and by Moses’ hands, outstretched in the form of a cross, routed the power of Amalek in the wilderness.

 ****